How To Paint The Outside Of Your House Like A Pro

 While it can be tempting to buy cheap tools, this is often a false economy.
 Cheap tools can make decorating more time consuming, physically harder and are less likely to survive past their first use.

-Spending a relatively small amount extra can get you tools that will save you time and best of all can be reused again!
+Spending a relatively small amount extra can get you tools that will save you time and best of all can be reused again and again.

 Always take into consideration the direction in which your house faces the sun, south-facing homes receive a more golden light, making colours seem slightly warmer, whilst north-facing houses receive a blue-ish light, making colours seem slightly cooler.